TUM-FAF/FAF-121-Sumilin-Svetlana/IDE/Lab1IDE/README.md

 Initialize a repository on server
 I used git init command that created a new repository on Git.
 That is the first command to run for a first project.
-Create a file in repository folder, write in your name, save it and commit it mkdir Sumilin   		# folder created vim file.txt   			# create a txt file
+Create a file in repository folder, write in your name, save it and commit it mkdir Sumilin   		// folder created vim file.txt   			// create a txt file
-i              			# insert needed text
+i              			// insert needed text
-Svetlana Sumilin		# text written
+Svetlana Sumilin		// text written
-:wq                    	# write the text and exit
+:wq                    	// write the text and exit
-git add file.txt   		# add just this .txt to folder
+git add file.txt   		// add just this .txt to folder
-git commit -m "Blah Blah Blah"# comments when commited
+git commit -m "Blah Blah Blah"// comments when commited

 Tasks With Points